CAAPIM/apim-charts/charts/portal/README.md

-# Layer7 API Developer Portal (Beta Release - Development in Progress)
+# Layer7 API Developer Portal
 The Layer7 API Developer Portal (API Portal) is part of the Layer7 API Management solution, which consists of API Portal and API Gateway.

 ## Introduction